-Emphasis of Matter - Basis of Accounting
+Emphasis of Matter - Financial Reporting Framework

-We draw attention to Note 1 to the consolidated financial statements which describes the basis of accounting used in the preparation of these consolidated financial statements and the significant differences between such basis of accounting and Canadian public sector accounting standards.
+We draw attention to Note 1 of the consolidated financial statements which describes the basis of accounting used in the preparation of these consolidated financial statements and the significant differences between such basis of accounting and Canadian public sector accounting standards.
 Our opinion is not modified in respect of this matter.